 Here are some great people to follow on Instagram:

 Jade Bomm (@jadebomm)

 Adoption is a sacred space.
 If you are invited in to photograph, you need to be prepared.
 As a newborn and family photographer, I can say for certain that it’s imperative to educate yourself and make sure that you are ready in every way you can be.
 Because this is more than just a photo session – it’s two families’ story.
-And it’s your job to tell that story.
+And it’s your job to tell that story as respectfully as possible.